 If you’re looking to obtain feedback, you have to ask for it.
 Guests have to know the program exists and know that you want to hear from them.
 Having your team bring it up is a great first step to having them submit more feedback.

-Engaging guests when you know they will be receptive will help you obtain the most feedback.
+Engaging guests when you know they will be receptive will help you obtain a better response rate to customer satisfaciton surveys.
 Train team members to mention your program at critical touchpoints.
 Places like hostess stands, at dining tables, on take-out menus, or as a link to the bottom of their receipt are great areas to pilot.
 Similarly, training team members to inform guests in a way that is alluring will also enhance the number and quality of responses.
 Tactics, like using their name or referencing a past visit, is a great place to start.

 Convenience is key when it comes to requesting feedback from your guests.
 In this day and age, apps are widely used to communicate, and usually, more than one at a time are used by restaurant guests.
 From WhatsApp to Facebook Messenger, to SMS and Line, providing a variety of options will broaden your audience scope in addition to satisfying the needs of your existing guests.

 If you’re thinking of being available on multiple channels, we recommend leveraging a Customer Experience Management (CEM) platform so your team can easily manage feedback.
 A CEM platform will streamline the process, in addition to auto-routing urgent messages to management and providing useful data analytics features.

 Ask Engaging Questions

 The insights you receive will be completely dependent on the questions that you ask.
 Whether you want to know about the speed of service or team attentiveness, it’s important that the questions you ask reflect what you want to know.
 Questions like “Rate the cleanliness of our establishment” or “How was your service today?’ are great examples.